Frequently Asked Questions (FAQ)

 A1: Yes, worms will eat dog poo.
 Worms will also eat cat poo in paper based kitty litter and worms will eat all other animal poo (including human poo:-).
 Just beware of any worming medication that the animal may have been given.
 These worming medications will kill your compost worms as well.
 If the animal has been recently wormed or you are unsure, allow the poo to age for a month before feeding it to the worms.
 The ideal dog poo and kitty litter worm farm is our Little Rotter.
 You can purchase the Little Rotter worm farms from our "Ordering/Prices" page.

 Q2: Do we sell worms to South Australia?
 Its a long way from Queensland.

 A2: Yes, we do sell worms to South Australia.
-In fact we sell our worms all over Australia, including Northern Territory and Western Australia.
-Our prices include Australia wide delivery.
-We have now received approval to send worms to Tasmania, so all states and territories are now covered for deliveries of worms.
+In fact we sell our worms all over Eastern Australia.
+Our prices include Eastern Australia wide delivery.
+We have also received approval to send worms to Tasmania.

 Q3: Do we currently have worms in stock?

 A3: Yes, we have worms in stock all year round.
 We breed our worms in a climate controlled shed.
 This means that we are not reliant on the weather before our worms will breed.
 We believe that we are the only worm farm in Australia that can supply worms all year round.
 We also breed ALL of our own worms.
 We do not have to rely on other worm farmers for worm stocks, so we can supply your order immediately we receive notification of your payment.

 Q4: How many worms do I need for my plastic bin worm farm (Reln Worm Farm, Can-O-Worms, Tumblweed Worm Farm)?